 We've said it before and we'll say it again: Medium is the most versatile length for hair.
 It's long enough to tie back into a ponytail or bun yet short enough to style without spending too much time or effort.
 And for those with thin and fine hair, a medium-length hairstyle is an especially great choice.
 If hair grows too long, it starts to look scraggly and stringy.
 If cut too short, it looks sad and limp.
 A medium-length cut gives movement and life to thin hair while keeping any little amount of natural volume intact.

-Below, discover some of my favorite shoulder-length hairstyles and cuts for fine hair along with expert styling advice from hair industry pros Melanie Bolton and Gretchen Friese.
+Below, discover some of our favorite shoulder-length hairstyles and cuts for fine hair—along with expert styling advice from hair industry pros Melanie Bolton and Gretchen Friese.

 Note that some of the haircuts below are featured on thick-haired celebrities; however, the focus should be on the logistics of the cut, which are all suited for thin hair.

 - Melanie Bolton is a hairstylist and director of education at Flow.

 - Gretchen Friese is a BosleyMD stylist and certified trichologist.
 She has over 20 years of beauty industry experience and is based in Denver.